AtenDesignGroup/NEON-Data-Skills/tutorials/R/R-skills/data-visualization-tools/DataVis-plotly-R/DataVis-plotly-R.md

 ---
 syncID: b29c2164e6844a93b9d39961faa9861e
 title: "Interactive Data Vizualization with R and Plotly"
-description: "Learn the basics of how to use the plotly package to create interactive plots and use the Plotly API in R to share these plots."
+description: "Test - Learn the basics of how to use the plotly package to create interactive plots and use the Plotly API in R to share these plots."
 dateCreated: 2014-12-06
 authors: Megan A. Jones, Leah A. Wasser
 contributors: Donal O'Leary